Digestive biscuit: Chocolate digestives

-Digestive biscuits with a chocolate coating on the lower side are also available, using dark, milk or more rarely white chocolate.
+Digestive biscuits with a chocolate coating on the lower side are also available, using dark, milk or white chocolate.
 The chocolate digestive was originally produced by McVitie's in 1925 as the Chocolate Homewheat Digestive.
 Other varieties include the basic biscuit with chocolate shavings throughout (chocolate "chips" in the biscuit mix) or a layer of caramel, mint chocolate, orange-flavoured chocolate, or plain chocolate.
 They are manufactured at McVitie's Harlesden factory in London.
 American travel writer Bill Bryson described the chocolate digestive as "a British masterpiece".

 In 2009, the McVitie's chocolate digestive was named as the most popular biscuit in the UK to dunk into tea.
 The chocolate variant from McVitie's is routinely ranked the UK's favourite snack.
-A YouGov poll saw Cadbury’s digestive ranked the second most popular biscuit in the UK after McVitie's.
+A YouGov poll saw Cadbury's digestive ranked the second-most popular biscuit in the UK after McVitie's.

 In popular culture

 McVitie's digestive biscuits have become known among fans of the Beatles because they were the cause of an argument between George Harrison and John Lennon during a recording session for the group's 1969 album Abbey Road.
 The incident was recounted by recording engineer Geoff Emerick in his book Here, There, and Everywhere: My Life Recording the Music of The Beatles.
 According to Emerick, Lennon's wife Yoko Ono was in the recording studio and at one point helped herself to Harrison's box of McVitie's while the Beatles were in the control room listening to a playback of the song they had just recorded.
 Harrison became angry at Ono, and his subsequent outburst caused Lennon to lose his temper in response.

 Chocolate digestives were part of the technical challenge to the bakers in series 13, episode 6 of The Great British Bake Off.
 They were also the technical challenge to the bakers in episode 2, season 2 of The Great Canadian Baking Show.